|

 The leaves difficult.

-Shiki's haiku expresses, by indirection, exactly
+Shiki's haiku expresses, by indirection, the excessive, the too obvious

-Effects of the mescalin were on the decline: the flowers
+Effects of the mescalin were on the decline: the flowers in the gardens

-Abruptly, we were at an
+Abruptly, we were at

-intersection, waiting to cross Sunset Boulevard.
+waiting to cross Sunset

-The cars were rolling
+The cars were rolling by in a steady stream - thousands

-by in a steady stream - thousands of them, all bright and shiny like
+of them, all bright and shiny like

-an advertiser's dream and each
+an advertiser's dream and

-more ludicrous than the last.
+each more ludicrous than the last.

-And all at once I saw what Guardi had
+I saw what Guardi had seen and

-all the meaning and the mystery of existence.
+and the mystery of existence.

 Revelation dawned and was